tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 ## HTTP Response Example

-The following example shows a response that can be sent from an Oblivious Target to a client via an Oblivious Proxy.
+The following example shows a 2xx (Successful) response that can be sent from an Oblivious Target to a client via an Oblivious Proxy.

 ~~~
 :status = 200